-To help you start using Design Patterns in Enterprise Architect, Sparx Systems provides you with an MDG Technology for the Patterns originally published in the book Design Patterns - Elements of Reusable Object-Oriented Software by Gamma et al., referred to as the 'Gang of Four' or GoF Patterns.
-When the Technology is enabled, you can access these Patterns through a set of Toolbox pages.
+To help you start using Design Patterns in Enterprise Architect, Sparx Systems provides you with the Patterns originally published in the book Design Patterns - Elements of Reusable Object-Oriented Software by Gamma et al., referred to as the 'Gang of Four' or GoF Patterns.
+When the GoF Technology is enabled, you can access these Patterns through a set of Toolbox pages.

-• You can transport all Patterns listed in the 'Resources' tab of the Browser window between projects, using the 'Configure > Model > Transfer > Export Reference Data' and 'Import Reference Data' ribbon options
+You can transport all Patterns listed in the 'Resources' tab of the Browser window between projects, using the 'Settings > Model > Transfer > Export Reference Data' and 'Import Reference Data' ribbon options